home-assistant/home-assistant.io/source/_components/media_extractor.markdown

 ---

-The `media_extractor` component gets an stream URL and send it to a media player entity.
+The `media_extractor` component gets a stream URL and sends it to a media player entity.

 To use the media extractor service in your installation, add the following to your `configuration.yaml` file: